-The perceptrain, on the other hand, has the following set of properties that we will leverage on in the rest of the article: \begin{itemize} \item Evaluation is straightforward and amounts to $n$ matrix-vector multiplications for a total complexity $O(n \chi^2)$. \item Automatic differentiation is also straightforward.
+The perceptrain, however, has the following set of properties that we will leverage on in the rest of the article: \begin{itemize} \item Evaluation is straightforward and amounts to $n$ matrix-vector multiplications for a total complexity $O(n \chi^2)$. \item Automatic differentiation is also straightforward.
 The gradient with respect to all matrices $A_i^s$ can be computed for the same cost as the evaluation provided that (as in the backward propagation algorithm) one caches the intermediate matrix vectors product during the evaluation:

 \item Local updates.
 One of the properties at the origin of the success of MPS is that, even though a matrix $A_i^s$ is "local" in the sense of being associated with one variable $s_i$, modifying it has a global impact on the full function.
 Algorithms such as DMRG only make local updates but nevertheless are capable of finding global minima very efficiently \cite{schollwoeck_density-matrix_2005}. \item Compression.
-An MPS can be efficiently compressed to lower the rank $\chi$ while loosing a minimum of information.
+An MPS can be efficiently compressed to lower the rank $\chi$ while losing a minimum of information.
 This is done by performing a series of singular value decomposition (SVD) for each matrix $A_i^s$ and truncating the matrices by ignoring the smallest singular values. \item Dynamic rank increase.
 Conversely, it is possible to dynamically increase the rank of an MPS so that it becomes gradually more expressive.
-This can be done by fusing two consecutive matrices introducing $B_i^{ss'} = A_i^s A_{i+1}^{s'}$ and doing the optimization on $B_i^{ss'}$ instead of $A_i^s$ and $A_{i+1}^{s'}$.
-In a second stage the MPS structure is recovered by performing a SVD of $B_i^{ss'}$, increasing the rank in the process. \item Initialization.
-The recent development of the Tensor Cross Interpolation algorithm \cite{nunez_fernandez_learning_2022,dolgov_parallel_2020,nunez_fernandez_learning_2025} allows one to initialize an MPS with a large class of functions. \item Quantum inspired instead of bio inspired.
+This can be done by fusing two consecutive matrices introducing $B_i^{ss'} = A_i^s A_{i+1}^{s'}$ and performing the optimization on $B_i^{ss'}$ instead of $A_i^s$ and $A_{i+1}^{s'}$.
+In a second stage the MPS structure is recovered by performing an SVD of $B_i^{ss'}$, increasing the rank in the process. \item Initialization.
+The recent development of the Tensor Cross Interpolation algorithm \cite{dolgov_parallel_2020,nunez_fernandez_learning_2022,nunez_fernandez_learning_2025} allows one to initialize an MPS with a large class of functions. \item Quantum inspired instead of bio inspired.
 Last, MPS are natural structures to express many-body wave functions, so the perceptrain may be well adapted for VMC. \end{itemize}